pramodboda/javascript_notes/readme.md

 ### Character Set
 - JavaScript programs are writing using the Unicode character set.
-- unicode is a superset of ASCII and Latin-1 and supports virtually every written language currently used on the planet.
+- Unicode is a superset of ASCII and Latin-1 and supports virtually every written language currently used on the planet.

 ### Case sensitivity
 - JavaScript is a case-sensitive language.
 This means that language keywords, variables, funations names, and other identifies must always be typed with consistent capitalization of letters.